kanwalp/kampressor/README.md

 to run the app directly using an exe goto run_app_directly folder and double click the .exe file
-1. Kanpressor.exe - images can be compressed and converted from one format to the other
+1. Kanpressor.exe - images can be compressed and converted from one format to the other formats -  ".jpg", ".jpeg", ".png", ".webp", ".bmp", ".gif", ".tiff", ".heic"
-2. KanVCompress.exe - video compressor maintaining the same quality
+3. KanVCompress.exe - video compressor maintaining the same quality

 ========================================================